-And out of these people that achieve their goals, only a portion of them are truly satisfied with their accomplishment.
+Everyone sets goals, but only a handful of people actually achieve them.
+And out of these highly-motivated people that achieve their goals, only a fraction of them are truly satisfied with their accomplishments.
+So what is it that this group of awesome highly-motivated and satisfied achievers is doing differently than everybody else?

 When it comes to goal setting, I’m no stranger.
 Flashback to 5th grade, I can remember the guest speaker telling us the importance of goal setting and how it could get us anywhere in life.
 She was right!